Frontage road: British Columbia

-Ontario:
+Ontario

 A freeway with a significant remaining network of service roads is the Queen Elizabeth Way (QEW).
 However, most of the slip ramps between St. Catharines and Mississauga were removed during major reconstruction in the 1970s and 1990s.
 Service roads are no longer able to directly access the QEW; they have been rerouted to intersections with other major roads which have interchanges with the QEW.
 Nonetheless, the service roads are positioned too close to the QEW to easily widen the freeway unless all the private properties along the service road are bought out.
 This would be unlikely in the current political environment.

 The only remaining slip ramps connecting to service roads are on the QEW running through St. Catharines.
 These dangerous low-standard ramps (due to lack of acceleration/deceleration lanes) are due to be replaced in a planned extensive reconstruction of the QEW that is currently underway.
 Similar service roads and slip ramps exist along Highway 401 through Oshawa, but like through St. Catharines, these are also in the process of being replaced with modern ramps.

 Highway 427 had its service roads replaced with a collector-express system in the 1970s.
 However, it has several RIRO access onramps and offramps to serve residential traffic in addition to its standard parclo interchanges with major arterials.

+A short section of Highway 400 has the service roads of Davis Road (southbound) and Wist Road (northbound) from South Canal Bank Road to Canal Road in King Township and Bradford West Gwillimbury.
+There is a RIRO interchange to the service roads, signed as to Canal Road, to access the farms of the Holland Marsh and the town of Bradford West Gwillimbury.

+Although not considered a service road, Lake Shore Boulevard in downtown Toronto has several slip ramps that weave in and out of the parallel Gardiner Expressway, in a similar fashion as a service road.

 List of service roads on the QEW: